LESSPIPE.SH(1) | User Commands | LESSPIPE.SH(1) |

 When the conditions for syntax highlighting are met directory listings and listings of tar file contents get colorized as well.

-As less is used as a default browser in other programs the choice of the colorizer can affect the output of those programs.
-For man, git, and perldoc) lesspipe.sh does no filtering.
+As less is used as a default browser in other programs (e.g. man, git, and perldoc)) lesspipe.sh may be engaged and alter the output of those programs.

 As soon as lesspipe.sh calls a program to convert the input the ability to watch growing files (using the F command within less) is lost.
 This is usually wanted for log files like syslog.
 To temporarily disengage lesspipe.sh a colon as the last argument for less needs to be added as e.g in